learnitmyway/learnitmyway/content/post/2017/07/02/learn-java-with-these-resources.md

 What I really liked are the concrete examples of each pattern and also how the authors weaved important design principles into each pattern.
 I have a <a href="https://github.com/DeveloperDavo/DesignPatterns" target="_blank"
-rel="noopener noreferrer">repository on GitHub with my own examples of design patterns</a> with the aim to consolidate what I have learned from this book.
+rel="noopener">repository on GitHub with my own examples of design patterns</a> with the aim to consolidate what I have learned from this book.

 **<a href="http://www.newthinktank.com/videos/design-patterns-tutorial/" target="_blank"